-There are two main types.
-Horses are over 14hh and ponies are under 14hh.
-Of these, there are draft horses and ponies, driving types, stock horses used for working livestock, gaited horses, hunters, light horses for riding and racing, horses bred specifically for meat, and a few that are bred specifically as companions.
-There are many breeds of horses that fall under these basic types.
+Breaking it down further, there are draft horses and ponies, driving types, stock horses used for working livestock, gaited horses, hunters, light horses for riding and racing, horses bred specifically for meat, and horses bred as companions.
+Many horse breeds fall under one (or more) of these basic types.

-Most breeds were developed during the time when horses were the major mode of transportation and power.
-For pulling heavy loads we have the ponderous but strong Clydesdale, Belgian or Percheron.
-For the entertainment of horse racing, we have the American American Standardbred and the Thoroughbred.
-Cleveland Bays, Hackney Horses were developed to pull carriages and buggies.
+Most breeds developed during the time when horses were the major mode of transportation and power.
+For pulling heavy loads, we have the ponderous but strong Clydesdale, Belgian, or Percheron.
+And for horse racing, we have the American standardbred and the thoroughbred.